Therapeutic vs. Traditional Foster Care

 In traditional and therapeutic foster care, the number of children you may foster depends on a home assessment to determine your capacity to provide care, protection, experiences that enhance healthy development and physical space.

-In therapeutic foster care, the home is considered the primary treatment setting for the child.
-Foster parents are provided a high level of training and preparation to accommodate the child’s needs.
+In therapeutic foster care, the home is considered the primary treatment setting for the child or teen.
+Foster parents are provided a high level of training and preparation to accommodate the child or teen’s needs.

-Specialized needs for children in therapeutic foster care may include:
+Specialized needs for children and teens in therapeutic foster care may include:

 - Integrating into the community